okmttdhr/meteor-react-redux-boilerplate/README.md

         └── todo.js
 ```

-In `.client` folder, almost same structure as <a href="https://github.com/davezuko/react-redux-starter-kit" target="_blank">react-redux-starter-kit</a>. **You can develop Meteor application just like an usual Single Page Application with Webpack for the web**.
+In `.client` folder, almost same structure as <a href="https://github.com/davezuko/react-redux-starter-kit" target="_blank">react-redux-starter-kit</a>. **You can develop Meteor application just like an usual Single Page Application with webpack for the web**.

 ```bash
 # in .client folder